GraemeMalcolm/ai-agents/Instructions/Labs/02-agent-function.md

 1. After you have signed in, enter the following command to run the application:

     ```
-    python agent.py
+    python agent-tool.py
     ```

     The application runs using the credentials for your authenticated Azure session to connect to your project and create and run the agent.

-1. When the application has finished, and the name of the generated image file is displayed; in the toolbar for the cloud shell pane, use the **Upload/Download files** button to download the image file from your app folder:
+1. When the application has finished, review the output, which should include the output from the **send_email** function as well as the final confirmation message from the agent

-    /home/*user*`/ai-agents/labfiles/ai-agent/python/<file_name>.png`

-1. Open and view the image that has been generated by your agent.

 ## Summary

-In this exercise, you used the Azure AI Agent Service SDK to create a client application that uses an AI agent.
-The agent uses the built-in Code Interpreter tool to run dynamic code that creates images.
+In this exercise, you used the Azure AI Agent Service SDK to create an AI agent that uses a custom function as a tool.

 ## Clean up